phonegap/phonegap-plugin-contentsync/README.md

 sync.cancel();
 ```

-#### ContentSync.PROGRESS_STATE
+### ContentSync.PROGRESS_STATE

 An enumeration that describes the current progress state.
+The mapped `String`
+values can be customized for the user's app.

 Integer | Description
 ------- | -----------